sksalapur/TaskSync/README.md

 ## Support

-For support, email support@tasksync.app or open an issue in the repository.
+For support, email sksalapur@gmail.com or open an issue in the repository.

 ---